top of page

 Current Classes

-Join me for our intermediate bellydance technique class, where you'll refine your skills and explore intricate movements that elevate your performance.
+If you already have dance experience, join me for our intermediate bellydance technique class, where you'll refine your skills and explore intricate movements that elevate your performance.
 This class focuses on precision, fluidity, and the artistry of advanced techniques, helping you to express yourself through dance like before.
 Whether you’re looking to enhance your stage presence, master challenging combinations, or learn new choreography.
 I'll guide you every step of the way.
 Embrace the beauty of bellydance and take your abilities to new heights!

 What to expect